rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      (0.6442, ['a5', 'a6', 'a4', 'a3', 'a1', 'a7', 'a9', 'a8', 'a2']),
      (0.6382, ['a5', 'a6', 'a1', 'a7', 'a3', 'a4', 'a8', 'a2', 'a9'])]

-In :numref:`partialBachet3` Line 6, we notice that we sample 100 *Bachet* rankings and keep the five best correlated rankings for constructing the ranking consensus (see Lines 20-25).
-We may notice that alternative *a5* is always first-ranked and alternative *a6* second-ranked.
+In :numref:`partialBachet3` Line 6-8, we notice that we sample 100 polarised *Bachet* rankings and keep the five best correlated rankings for constructing the ranking consensus.
+In Lines 21-26, we may notice that alternative *a5* is always first-ranked and alternative *a6* second-ranked.
 Whereas alternatives *a2*, *a8* and *a9* make up the tail group.
 The :py:meth:`~transitiveDigraphs.TransitiveDigraph.showTransitiveDigraph` method confirms this partial ranking (see :numref:`partialBachet4` Lines 2-6 below and :numref:`partialBachetpol`).

 .. code-block:: pycon
    :caption: Partial polarised Bachet ranking result